kanaverse/bakana/README.md

 More complex applications may create a staging directory on the file system in which to store the files (e.g., for Node.js), or may register the file contents in a database for later extraction.

-It is similarly easy to use a configuration to create a new analysis state via the `unserializeConfiguration()` function.
+These configurations can be used to create a new analysis state via the `unserializeConfiguration()` function.
 This will extract the parameters/data files and rerun the entire analysis via `runAnalysis()`, allowing us to recover the same analysis state that went into `serializeConfiguration()`.
 The example below uses a loading handler that just undoes the effect of `saveFileHandler`.